Sacred Heart Elementary School

 - When your child has exited the vehicle, the driver may turn in to the middle lane and proceed carefully out of the property.

-Use signal to indicate change of lanes, ready for exiting after drop off/pick-up, and heading towards kindergarten parking.
+- Use signal light to indicate a change of lanes, ready for exiting after drop off/pick-up, and heading towards kindergarten parking.

 Do not let the children out of the vehicle in the middle of the roadway.